 - access and security requirements of the building.

 Our sales consultants are experts in helping you find the right design to meet your needs and will also help you make the right choices to meet your budget.

 I am getting quotes for a two bay garage.
 Will it be more expensive in oak?

 Not necessarily, in fact you will be surprised how competitive oak can be.

 Do you include all costs to assemble the oak frame (eg crane costs) in the quote?

-Our quoted assembly prices include all plant and lifting equipment needed to assemble the oak frame (including crane hire and other lifting costs).
+Our guide assembly prices include the plant and lifting equipment needed to assemble the oak frame (including crane hire and other lifting costs).
 It is common practice with many building companies to exclude plant and/or lifting costs from the quotation and just add on these costs as “extras” at the end of the project or quote a crane day rate so you are unsure what your final project cost will be!
 This can potentially add many thousands of pounds to the costs at the end of a project which you are not expecting.

 There are NO HIDDEN EXTRAS in your quotation from English Heritage Buildings as these costs are all fully included in your quotation and will not be added on unexpectedly at a later date!

 Are there any hidden charges not shown on my quote?

 There are no hidden charges on your quote from us.
 The only variations in cost that could potentially be made are in the following circumstances: